 Add to this multiple teams in multiple locations and the challenge becomes overwhelming.

-When aiming to deliver successful projects involving a number of internal and external teams, project managers need to consider individual ways of working, differing quality standards, internal conflict, cultural and time differences.
+When aiming to deliver successful projects involving a number of internal and external teams, project managers need to consider individual ways of working, differing quality standards, internal conflict, and cultural and time differences.

 4. Ineffective communication